 KHSC has entered into a contract with the Kingston, Frontenac, Lennox & Addington Health Unit (KFLA) to provide certain information technology and related services required for the provision of SHIIP.
 These services include (amongst others) system development, managing the data warehouse and application, and help desk.
 KHSC provides electronic services to HICs for the purposes of providing information to, or receiving information from SHIIP.

-KHSC functions in different roles as defined in PHIPA and its Regulation when providing SHIIP to participants.
-To the extent that SHIIP is used to permit two or more participants to disclose PHI to one another related to the coordinated care plan (CCP), KHSC is a HINP to those participants.
-To the extent that SHIIP is used to permit a participant to use electronic means to disclose or collect PHI, KHSC is a service provider to those participants.
-Lastly, to the extent that SHIIP is used to generate HARP/LACE scores, KHSC is an agent of the participant that contributed the data used to produce the scores and on whose behalf KHSC is acting in producing the scores.
+KHSC functions in different roles (i.e. HINP, electronic service provider (ESP) and agent) as defined in PHIPA and its Regulation when providing services to SHIIP participants.
+To the extent that SHIIP is used to permit two or more participants to disclose PHI to one another related to a coordinated care plan (CCP), KHSC is a HINP to those participants.
+To the extent that SHIIP is used to permit a participant to use electronic means to disclose or collect PHI, KHSC is an ESP to those participants.
+Lastly, to the extent that SHIIP is used to generate patient scores such as HARP, LACE, mHOMR, and complex flags, KHSC is an agent acting on behalf of the participant that contributed the data used to produce the scores.

 To see a list of partner organizations who have signed onto this agreement, click here.

 76 Stuart Street,